How Does Renting Out a Room Affect My Homeowners Policy?

 If you’re looking to rent out a space in your primary residence for a short time, you may be able to use your homeowner’s insurance policy for coverage.
 This short time usually must be limited to a week or a few weekends.
 However, depending on your policy, you can expect one of two results:

-• In the first instance, a homeowner’s or renter’s policy will cover damages and liabilities as long as you notify your insurance company about the situation.
-You may need an endorsement or rider in some cases to secure coverage.
+- In the first instance, a homeowner’s or renter’s policy will cover damages and liabilities as long as you notify your insurance company about the situation.
+In some cases, you may need an endorsement or rider to secure coverage.

-• If you rent out space in your home regularly, these rentals can constitute a business that would negate homeowner’s coverage from applying.
-Instead, you would need to purchase a business policy specifically designed for hotels or bed and breakfasts.
+- If you rent out space in your home regularly, these rentals can constitute a business that would negate homeowner’s coverage from applying.
+Instead, you must purchase a business policy designed for hotels or bed and breakfasts.

 Long-Term Rentals in Your Second Home

-To rent out your space for a longer commitment, you will likely require a landlord or renter’s policy.
+You will likely require a landlord or renter’s policy to rent out your space for a longer commitment.
 The landlord policy will work to protect the property from physical damage caused by covered incidents like fire, lightning, wind, and snow, as well as any rental-related personal property you leave on site, like lawnmowers or appliances.

-However, your tenant will also need to take out a renter’s policy so that they can have coverage for the personal possessions they keep on-site.
+However, your tenant must also take out a renter’s policy to cover the personal possessions they keep on-site.

-If you are merely renting out a room or rooms to boarders, that may be covered by your homeowner’s policy.
-You must notify your insurance agent about the situation to ensure your coverage will suffice.
+If you are merely renting out a room or rooms to boarders, your homeowner’s policy may cover you.
+You must notify your insurance agent to ensure your coverage will suffice.

 Note that this will typically only apply if you have two or three roommates.
-You may need to restructure your policy or take out additional coverage if you have more than three.
+If you have more than three, you may need to restructure your policy or take out additional coverage.

 What if I Face Loss of Use?

-You may be required to pay for your tenant’s hotel accommodations if they are put out of the home for a loss of use incident, so make sure to speak with your insurance agent about your coverage in these scenarios to ensure you’re protected.
+You may be required to pay for your tenant’s hotel accommodations if they are put out of the home due to a loss-of-use incident, so make sure to speak with your insurance agent about your coverage in these scenarios to ensure you’re protected.

 What Do I Do About Personal Liability?

-By having roommates or tenants on your property, you face increased personal liability.
-This is because there is an increased chance that you will be sued for injuries or deaths sustained on the property.
+Having roommates or tenants on your property increases your personal liability.
+There is an increased chance that you will be sued for injuries or deaths sustained on the property.

 Key Takeaways

-Homeowner’s insurance is an excellent option for practically anyone who owns their own residence.
-It can safeguard you against a laundry list of potential damages and drastically reduce the financial payouts you may have to make in case of a disaster.
+Homeowner’s insurance is an excellent option for anyone who owns their residence.
+It can protect you against a laundry list of potential damages and drastically reduce the financial payouts you may have to make in case of a disaster.

 However, a homeowner’s policy can’t protect you from everything–especially if you have live-in roommates, tenants, or other residents on one of your properties.
-In that case, you may need to consider taking out a landlord insurance policy and having your tenants apply for renter’s coverage as well.
+In that case, you may need to consider taking out a landlord insurance policy and having your tenants apply for renter’s coverage.

 Note that every situation will be different, and the best way to figure out what coverage and policy types will be best for you is by talking with your local agent and reviewing your options together.